sunfishcode/wasm-reference-manual/WebAssembly.md

 The current position starts at the first instruction in the function body.
 The value stack begins empty.
-The control-flow stack begins with an entry holding a [label] bound to the last instruction in the instruction sequence, a limit value of zero, and an arity of the number of return values of the function.
+The control-flow stack begins with an entry holding a [label] bound to the last instruction in the instruction sequence, a limit value of zero, and a signature corresponding to the function's return types:
+ - If the function's return type sequence is empty, its signature is `void`.
+ - If the function's return type sequence has exactly one element, the signature is that element.

 The value of each incoming argument is copied to the local with the corresponding index, and the rest of the locals are initialized to all-zeros